Nevuly/WSL2-Linux-Kernel-Rolling/README.md

 4. Reboot your WSL2 and check kernel version using `uname -a` in WSL2 terminal.

 ### 1-2.
 Install via Scoop
-**NOTICE**
+> [!NOTE]
- * You have to reboot your WSL2 system using `wsl --shutdown` after install or update kernel with using scoop.
+> You have to reboot your WSL2 system using `wsl --shutdown` after install or update kernel with using scoop.

 [Scoop][scoop-page] is a command-line installer on windows.
 If you have scoop installed, then you can install this kernel with following commands: